 Freezing weather can cause problems for equipment when pumping water-based fluids that expand in volume when changing from a liquid to a frozen solid state.
 When water is left in a pump fluid end and exposed to freezing temperatures, the expansion of the water as it freezes can rupture the fluid cylinder of the pump and cause equipment damage.
 Injury may result when starting equipment that has been damaged.
 Whenever the pump is stored or idle in conditions that are near or below freezing, any water based fluids should be removed from the pump.
 The best way to do this is to run the pump for a few seconds with the suction and discharge lines disconnected or open to atmosphere.
 This will clear the majority of the fluid from the pumping chamber as well as the suction and discharge manifolds.
 After the run, blow compressed air through the fluid end to remove all traces of fluid.
-Remove the bottom plugs and cylinder covers from the fluid cylinder.
-Drain the liquid from the discharge valves first and then the suction and discharge valves.
+Remove cylinder head and lift up the discharge valves and remove plugs from the bottom of the fluid cylinder and lift up the suction valve to ensure that all fluid is drained from the pumping chamber between the suction and discharge valves.
 As an alternative to the previous procedure, a compatible antifreeze solution can be circulated through the fluid end.
 RV antifreeze, propylene glycol, is recommended for this purpose.
 Remember that any fluid that poses an environmental hazard or is toxic must be handled and disposed of properly.